 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school.
-We expect parents to support their child's learning, and to co-operate with the school, as set out in the home-school agreement.
+We expect parents to support their child's learning, and to co-operate with the school and follow the 5 Golden Rules.
 We try to build a supportive dialogue between the home and the school using written and verbal communications, and we inform parents immediately if we have concerns about their child's welfare or behaviour.

-If the school has to use reasonable sanctions to punish a child we ask that parents support the actions of the school.
+If the school has to use reasonable sanctions as a consequence, we ask that parents support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Headteacher.
-If these discussions cannot resolve the problem, a formal grievance or complaint process can be implemented.
+If these discussions cannot resolve the problem, parents will be referred to the complaints policy.